JonKussmann/SimpleMath-app/README.md

 SimpleMath-app
 ==============

-App to practice simple math with voice
+Simple app to practice basic math skills using voice.
+Timer is based on Google Voice/Search timeouts.